Xaitan80/yt-dlp-wrapper/README.md

 ```

 1. Paste the video URL when prompted.
+2. If the site requires a login, enter a browser name (e.g., `chrome`) or a path to a cookies file so the script can reuse your authenticated session.
+3. Choose whether to print the resolved stream URLs (for example, `.m3u8` playlists) before downloading.
-2. Wait while the script tests a handful of `--concurrent-fragments` values.
+4. Wait while the script tests a handful of `--concurrent-fragments` values.
-3. Choose an output filename (or press Enter to auto-generate one).
+5. Choose an output filename (or press Enter to auto-generate one).
-4. The script downloads the best-quality stream using the fastest-performing concurrency.
+6. The script downloads the best-quality stream using the fastest-performing concurrency.

 The script automatically adjusts settings for known services (Solidsport/Handbollplay, C More, TV4 Play, YouTube, and more) so that the right headers and formats are used without extra effort.
 For YouTube, the Android player client is selected to avoid recent SABR streaming restrictions and signature issues.